 Certificate of Enrollment in Korean

-Please send an email to the Office of Academic and Student Affair’s at email@example.com to request a Certificate of Enrollment.
-Please note it may take at least one day for your request to be processed.
+Please send an email to the Office of Academic and Student Affair’s at firstname.lastname@example.org to request a Certificate of Enrollment in Korean.
 Title of the email should be “Certificate of Enrollment Request” with your name, G number, major and copy of your passport (photo page).
+Please that note it may take at least one day for your request to be processed.
 Please indicate whether you want the document by email or pick-up in the email as well.
 For pick-up, the office will contact you regarding the pick-up time.
 This document does contain student’s major.

 Please log into PatriotWeb.
 Under Student Services, click on Student Records and select Order Official Transcript.